MarcusRiemer/esqulino/doc/manual/concepts.rst

 To eliminate the possibility of syntactical errors while programming, the elements of the programming- or markup-languages are represented by graphical blocks, similar to the approach taken by the software `Scratch <https://scratch.mit.edu/>`_.
 These blocks can be combined by using drag & drop operations.

+The creation or adaption of existing block languages languages should be "easy", at least for the targeted audiences: Programmers with a background in compiler construction should "easily" be able to add new languages and teachers with a little bit of programming experience should "easily" be able to tweak existing languages to their liking.

 Projects
 ========